Read This First

 Prompt 3: The value of AI responses increases as the domains of inquiry increase in intrinsic complexity.
 At the same time, the available metrics to assess veracity and predictive power decreases.
 How can this be best addressed?

-The central claim is this: By implementing these strategies, the challenge of assessing the veracity and predictive power of AI responses in complex domains can be effectively addressed, leading to more reliable and trustworthy AI systems.
+In plain terms: By implementing these strategies, the challenge of assessing the veracity and predictive power of AI responses in complex domains can be effectively addressed, leading to more reliable and trustworthy AI systems.

 Customized Evaluation Criteria